-Results: On time; sent July 1, 2019
+Results: Late; sent August 11, 2020

-Agricultural Homestead First Tier Valuation Limit
+Agricultural Homestead First-Tier Valuation Limit

 Various types of property are classified differently depending on their use.
 Each classification has a corresponding class rate used to calculate a property's net tax capacity.
 Some property types have different class rates if a property's total value exceeds a certain amount (the "valuation limit").